 The lighter, lid-toting cousin of the standard cast-iron pan adds pour spouts and is a lot more expensive.
 Like all Lodge pans, it comes pre-seasoned and ready to cook out of the box.

-Sizes Available: 12-inch
+- Sizes Available: 12-inch

 Unenameled Dutch ovens feel a bit antiquated nowadays.
 Enameling means you don’t have to season anything and you can clean with all the soap your heart desires.
 But, unenameled iron still outshines its enameled counterparts when it comes to searing (enameling lowers the cookware’s heat ceiling) and cooking outdoors.
 Why?
 Potential chipping issues aside, has anyone ever brought a $300 Le Creuset to a campsite?

-Sizes Available: 2-quart, 5-quart, 7-quart
+- Sizes Available: 2-quart, 5-quart, 7-quart

 Enameled Dutch Oven

 Lodge did to the classic Dutch oven what it did to the cast-iron skillet: it took an expensive market and turned it on its head.
 Where Staub, Le Creuset and others of their ilk charge hundreds for a single pot, Lodge’s full-sized enameled Dutch ovens run in the mid-$50 range.
-There’s plenty of color and size options, too.
+There are plenty of color and size options, too.

 Double Dutch Oven